 - Paracetamol.
 Paracetamol is an alternative painkiller that you can try if you cannot take non-steroidal anti-inflammatory painkillers.
 Also, paracetamol can be used in combination with a non-steroidal anti-inflammatory painkiller if the anti-inflammatory alone is not enough.
 Always read the details on the packet so that you do not exceed the maximum daily dose of either painkiller.

 - Combined hormonal contraceptive (CHC) in the form of 'the pill', the patch or the ring.
 One of these is an option if you also need contraception.
 Heavy periods are much less likely if you take CHC.
 You can also take them in a way so that you have fewer periods in a year.
 This will reduce the number of times you have pain.
-See separate leaflet called Combined Oral Contraceptive (COC) Pill for more detail.
+See separate leaflet called Contraceptive Hormone Pills, Patches and Rings for more detail.

 - The intrauterine system (IUS).
 A special intrauterine contraceptive called the IUS is an option if you also need long-term contraception.
 The IUS slowly releases a progestogen hormone called levonorgestrel.
 This 'thins' the lining of the womb.
 It is a good contraceptive, but also reduces the amount of pain and bleeding during periods.
 See separate leaflet called Intrauterine System (IUS) which describes the IUS in more detail.

 - Other progestogen contraceptives.
 Another option if you also need contraception is to try another type of contraception that contains progestogen.
-Options include Cerazette® contraceptive pill or an injectable progestogen contraceptive such as Depo-Provera®.
-See separate leaflets called Progestogen-only Contraceptive Pill (POP) and Contraceptive Injection which describe these options in more detail.
+Options include the progestogen only contraceptive pill, the progestogen implant, or an injectable progestogen contraceptive.
+See separate leaflets called Progestogen-only Contraceptive Pill (POP), Contraceptive Implant, and Contraceptive Injection which describe these options in more detail.

 - A transcutaneous electrical nerve stimulation (TENS) machine.
 A TENS machine can be an option for women who prefer not to use medication.
 These machines give out a small electrical current.
 They seem to work by interfering with pain signals which are sent to the brain from the nerves.
 However, you would normally have to buy a TENS machine, as they are not available on the NHS for the treatment of period pain.
 See separate leaflet called TENS Machines for more details.